Renewing your spirit one bite at a time

 sourdough pretzels

 Get ready to uncover the ultimate recipe for sourdough pretzels made in your very own home.
 With only a few basic ingredients, you can enjoy the perfect balance of sourdough flavor and soft, chewy pretzel in no time.
-I designed this simple recipe and method to be suitable for all baking levels.
-No fancy equipment is required and the overnight option allows for flexibility.

 Why you’ll love this recipe